-- (a) Locational standards.
-A tattoo establishment shall not be located within 600 feet of another tattoo establishment or a body-piercing establishment.
-For the purpose of this part, such distance shall be measured in a straight line, without regard to intervening structures or objects, from the nearest portion of the exterior wall of the building containing the tattoo establishment to the outer wall of the building containing the other specified land use.
-If one or both of the specified land uses are located in a multi-tenant building (e.g., shopping center), the measurement shall be taken from the outer boundary of such space (i.e. from the outer edge of the party wall or the outer wall).
-The presence of a city, county, or other political subdivision boundary shall be irrelevant for purposes of applying the separation requirements of this part. - (b) Sale of alcohol.
-A tattoo establishment shall not also sell, distribute, or allow consumption of alcoholic beverages on the premises. - (c) Building standards.
-A patron who is being tattooed shall not be visible from the exterior of the building through any window or entrance to the building. - (d) State license.
-Prior to the establishment of a tattoo establishment, the operator shall obtain a license from the state as required by state law and maintain such license for the life of the use or until the state no longer requires such license.
-In addition, each practitioner shall obtain a license from the state as required by state law and maintain such license while at the establishment or until the state no longer requires such license. - (e) Hours of operation.
+(a) Locational standards.
+A body-piercing establishment shall not be located within 600 feet of another body-piercing establishment or a tattoo establishment.
+For the purpose of this part, such distance shall be measured in a straight line, without regard to intervening structures or objects, from the nearest portion of the exterior wall of the building containing the body-piercing establishment to the outer wall of the building containing the body-piercing establishment to the outer wall of the building containing the body-piercing establishment to the outer wall of the building containing the other specified land use.
+If one or both of the specified land uses are located in a multi-tenant building (e.g., shopping center), the measurement shall be taken from the outer boundary of such space (i.e. from the outer edge of the party wall or the exterior wall).
+The presence of a city, county, or other political subdivision boundary shall be irrelevant for purposes of applying the separation requirements of this part. (b) Sale of alcohol.
+A body-piercing establishment shall not also sell, distribute, or allow consumption of alcoholic beverages on the premises.

+(c) Building standards.
+A patron who is being pierced shall not be visible from the exterior of the building through a window or entrance to the building.

+(d) State license.
+Prior to the establishment of a body-piercing establishment, the operator shall obtain a license from the state as required by state law and maintain such license for the life of the use or until the state no longer requires such license.
+In addition, each practitioner shall obtain a license from the state as required by state law and maintain such license while at the establishment or until the state no longer requires such license.

+(e) Hours of operation.
 When allowed as a conditional use, the business may be only operated from 6:00 am to 9:00 pm.
-The Town Board may, however, allow extended hours as a special exception after reviewing the location of the use on the subject property and/or proximity to other existing and potential land uses. - (f) Application fee.
+The Town Board may, however, allow extended hours as a special exception after reviewing the location of the use on the subject property and/or proximity to other existing and potential land uses. (f) Application fee.
 This use is classified as a Type 2 conditional use in the fee schedule.